-- Mini Agro-Processing Plant-Elim, St. Elizabeth (JWN Foundation unveiled the Elim Agro-Processing Plant on 24 March 2022, valued at J\$45,000,000.00 (€280,755.88) at the Sydney Pagon STEM Academy (SPSA), the only agricultural school in central Jamaica.
+- Education and infrastructural development - · Mini Agro-Processing Plant-Elim, St. Elizabeth (JWN Foundation unveiled the Elim Agro-Processing Plant on 24 March 2022, valued at JMD 45,000,000.00 (€280,755.88) at the Sydney Pagon STEM Academy

+(SPSA), the only agricultural school in central Jamaica.
 The objective of this project is to improve the lives of residents in St. Elizabeth by building their economic resilience.
-The mini agro-processing plant was designed to support small farmers in the surrounding communities by providing a facility for crops to be dried, milled, packaged and stored); - Appleton Basic School Renovation-Siloah, St. Elizabeth (ground-breaking for the construction of the new school with upgraded classroom facilities, a nursery, and a multipurpose auditorium for skills training programmes at the Appleton Basic School in September with handover slated for 2023.
-The investment of JMD92M will make the Appleton Basic School, the most modern plant in St. Elizabeth); - Annual 2022 Scholarship Awards Programme (JWN Foundation disbursed JMD29,980,000 (€185,228) for 443 students); - Remedial Learning Action Plan-Community-Based Educational Intervention-Fundaciones Ltd. (an action plan conceptualised to address learning loss from school closures due to the pandemic and assist students in education recovery); - Read Across Jamaica Day 2022; - Teacher's Day Big Up; - JWNF Internship and Implementation of the JWN Skills Bank; - Interim Support to Appleton Basic School. - Social inclusion - -40 Years of Joy (in honour of Dr. Joy Spence's 40th Anniversary with J. Wray and Nephew Ltd., the 40 Years of Joy philanthropy programme was conceptualised to address several of Jamaica's social causes); - International Women's Day Activation #EndPeriodPoverty; - Tackling the crime wave (Crime Stop partnership); - Private Sector Organisation of Jamaica Vaccine Initiative (PSVI) support; - JWNCares (Hospital donations and Celebrating local heroes); - Bartending Entrepreneurial Training; - Community donations. - Cultural expression - Appleton Estate Monument Competition (building on the findings of the research on the history of Appleton Estate under ownership of the Dickensons in the 1700s, JWN decided to erect a monument honouring the enslaved ancestors who worked on the lands): - My Independence Day (a video series with Jamaican influencers was done speaking about what Independence Day means to them and their memories of past independence days).
+The mini agro-processing plant was designed to support small farmers in the surrounding communities by providing a facility for crops to be dried, milled, packaged and stored);

+- · Appleton Basic School Renovation-Siloah, St. Elizabeth (ground-breaking for the construction of the new school with upgraded classroom facilities, a nursery, and a multipurpose auditorium for skills training programmes at the Appleton Basic School in September with handover slated for 2023.
+The investment of JMD92M will make the Appleton Basic School, the most modern plant in St. Elizabeth); - Annual 2022 Scholarship Awards Programme (JWN Foundation disbursed JMD29,980,000 (€185,228) for 443 students); - Remedial Learning Action Plan-Community-Based Educational Intervention-Fundaciones Ltd. (an action plan conceptualised to address learning loss from school closures due to the pandemic and assist students in education recovery); - Read Across Jamaica Day 2022; - Teacher's Day Big Up; - JWNF Internship and Implementation of the JWN Skills Bank;

+- Interim Support to Appleton Basic School. - Social inclusion - 40 Years of Joy (in honour of Dr. Joy Spence's 40th Anniversary with J. Wray&Nephew Ltd., the 40 Years of Joy philanthropy programme was conceptualised to address several of Jamaica's social causes); - · International Women's Day Activation #EndPeriod-Poverty; - Tackling the crime wave (Crime Stop partnership); - · Private Sector Organisation of Jamaica Vaccine Initiative (PSVI) support; - JWNCares (Hospital donations and Celebrating local heroes): - Bartending Entrepreneurial Training; - · Community donations. - Cultural expression - Appleton Estate Monument Competition (building on the findings of the research on the history of Appleton Estate under ownership of the Dickensons in the 1700s, JWN decided to erect a monument honouring